 During this course you will work at your own pace, fitting your printing time around your day to day life.
-You will work through the processes demonstrated to you in the tutorial videos, whether you are a a complete beginner or experiences printmaker you will be able to adapt your prints to suit your style and level of experience.
+You will work through the processes demonstrated to you in the tutorial videos, whether you are a complete beginner or an experienced printmaker you will be able to adapt your prints to suit your style and level of experience.

 Scarlett will show you how to set up a printing space in your home and work to professional standards, whether you're working in your home studio or on your kitchen table.

 Having been teaching printmaking for 10+ years, Scarlett Rebecca is an encyclopaedia of knowledge when it comes to transferring pigment to paper!
 And now she is inviting you to come explore printmaking techniques with her, all from the comfort of your own home.